 denisismagilov - stock.adobe.com

-Blockchain digitizes and distributes records across a network.
-With blockchain, transaction verification no longer relies on a single centralized institution.
-No single point of failure -- or corruption -- is not just an inherent security benefit of a decentralized structural paradigm, but also a fundamental philosophical and business driver.
+Blockchain technology has a number of security benefits.
+Transaction verification no longer relies on a single centralized institution.
+Having no single point of failure is not just an inherent security benefit of a decentralized structural paradigm, but also a fundamental philosophical and business driver.

-Blockchain technology is composed of several built-in security features, such as cryptography, software mediated contracts and identity controls.
-The technology offers significant levels of data protection and integrity by enabling a distributed way to verify access, authenticate transaction records and maintain privacy.
+Blockchain is also composed of several built-in security features, including cryptography, software-mediated contracts and identity controls.
+It offers significant levels of data protection and integrity by enabling a distributed way to verify access, authenticate transaction records and maintain privacy.

-Here are five factors that have created issues for the blockchain security landscape.
+Here are six factors that have created issues for the blockchain security landscape.

 1. New blockchain exploit tactics